 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company is subject to credit risk on the cash balances at the bank, its short-term guaranteed investment certificates and accounts receivable.
-The majority of the Company's cash balances are held with LienViet Post Bank Vietnam which is part owned by the Vietnamese Government and in the view of the Board is considered trustworthy and a portion of funds are held with the ANZ Vietnam Bank Limited which is a creditworthy international bank.
+The majority of the Company's cash balances are held with a Vietnam International Bank which is 20% owned by the Commonwealth Bank of Australia and in the view of the Board is considered trustworthy.
+A portion of funds are held with the ANZ Vietnam Bank Limited which is a creditworthy international bank.
 The Company only deals with reputable financial institutions and regularly assesses international exposure and market risk.
 The company has a small investment in Canadian based banking institutions, authorized under the Bank Act to accept deposits, which may be eligible for deposit insurance provided by the Canadian Deposit Insurance Corporation.
-As at December 31, 2014, the Company had trade receivables of \$9.7 million and other receivables of \$6.7 million which are not considered past due.
+As at December 31, 2015, the Company had no trade receivables and other prepaid and receivables of \$4.3 million which are not considered past due.
 The Company's accounts receivables comprise receivables on the sale of nickel concentrate with all sales made to Jinchuan Group Limited and due to the nature of the customer, the Board does not consider there to be any significant credit risk for receipt of revenues, which are paid within 30 days and value added tax receivables refundable by the Vietnamese government within 12 months.